mizzath2003/DD-Footwear/README.md

 2. **For Admins:**
    - Manage inventory efficiently with CRUD functionalities.

+## 🛠️ Running Locally

+To run DD-Footwear locally:
+1. Clone this repository.
+2. Set up the necessary environment for .Net, C#, and ASP.
+3. Open the project in your preferred development environment.
+4. Run the project and access the home page.

 ## 🚀 Development Details

 - **Dynamic & Responsive:** Built with a focus on dynamic content and responsive design.